 Good to hear from you!

-When I read your letter, I had flash back to when I worked at a hotel and a church was renting a conference room who had a woman pastor.
+When I read your letter, I had a flashback to when I worked at a hotel and a church was renting a conference room that had a woman pastor.
 She always drove a luxury car and everything she owned was expensive.
 She had a following of about 30 or so people.
 She controlled the congregation tightly and handled most of the money matters.
 She always tried to get the conference room for dirt cheap and did not pay her bills on time with the hotel.